Naphtali Knox, FAICP

 Knox was elected to the California Planning Roundtable in 1989, and immediately drew on the skills of his son Charlie Knox, AICP, to assemble, edit, and publish the California General Plan Glossary for the Roundtable in 1990.
 Knox served as Roundtable secretary in 1990-91; vice president-programs, 1991-92; and president in 1997.

-Since 2005, Knox has been the editor of APA California's all-volunteer Northern News, the highly respected 10-times-per-year news magazine of the Chapter's Northern Section.
+For 17 years, 2005-2022, Knox was the pro bono editor of APA California's all-volunteer Northern News, the highly respected 10-times-per-year news magazine of the Chapter's Northern Section.